compprov/compprov-core/README.md

 in a computation as it runs.
 The result is a complete, machine-readable audit trail of how each output was derived from its inputs.

-> Originally described in the research proposal *"Speaking Numbers Framework"* by Minas Abramyan.

 ---

 ## Contents